robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 Notice that we haven't mentioned exchange fees at any point.
 In fact, Binance charges a standard 0.1% commission on every trade.
 It is easy to modify our code to incorporate this, we just multiply each rate by 0.999, but we don't need to compute anything to see that we would certainly be losing much more money than gained from the arbitrage.

 Secondly, it is likely that this whole analysis is flawed because of the way the data was collected.
 The function `download_snapshot` makes a request for each coin in sequence, taking a few seconds in total.
-But in these few seconds, prices may move - so really the above "arbitrage" may just be a result of our algorithm selecting some of the price movements.
+But in these few seconds, prices may move – so really the above "arbitrage" may just be a result of our algorithm selecting some of the price movements.
 This could be fixed by using timestamps provided by the exchange to ensure that we are looking at the order book for each pair at the exact same moment in time.

 Thirdly, we have assumed that you can trade an infinite quantity of the bid and ask.
 An order consists of a price and a quantity, so we will only be able to fill a limited quantity at the ask price.
-Thus in practice we would have to look at the top few levels.
+Thus in practice we would have to look at the top few levels of the order book and consider how much of it we'd eat into.

 It is not difficult to extend our methodology to arb between different exchanges.
 We would just need to aggregate the top of the order book from each exchange, then put the best bid/ask onto the respective edges.
 Of course, to do run this strategy live would require us to manage our inventory not just on a currency level but per currency per exchange, and factors like the congestion of the bitcoin network would come into play.

 Lastly, this analysis has only been for a single snapshot.
-A proper arbitrage bot would have to constantly look at all the order books.
+A proper arbitrage bot would have to constantly look for opportunities simultaneously across multiple order books.
 I think this could be done by having a websocket stream which keeps the graph updated with the latest quotes, and using a more advanced method for finding negative-weight cycles that does not involve recomputing the shortest paths via Bellman-Ford.

 ## Conclusion